khulnasoft-lab/design.khulnasoft.com/contents/components/popover.md

 ### Behavior

-- Popovers are triggered on click on an element whose purpose is to trigger the popover.
+- Popovers are triggered from a [button](/components/button) on click event.
 - Popovers are dimissed by clicking on the close button on the popover or by clicking outside of the popover.
+Popovers can also be dismissed by the the <kbd>Esc</kbd> key.

 ### Content

+- Popovers allow interactive content such as links or buttons.
+- Popovers allow rich content such as avatars.
 - All copy within a popover should be short, actionable, and use clear language.
 - The copy in the header should be shorter and even more concise than the copy in the body of the popover.
 - The body can contain a link, for example, a "Learn more" link takes the user to the Docs page for more info.